Services For Education is a professional service provider of education and learning which improves the lives of children, young people and adults.

 Find out more here.

-The National Plan For Music Education published in 2011 outlines four core and three extension roles that all hubs are required to deliver as a condition of their funding from the Department for Education which is administered through Arts Council England.
+The current National Plan For Music Education (published in 2011) outlines four core and three extension roles that all hubs are required to deliver as a condition of their funding from the Department for Education which is administered through Arts Council England and the funding for this plan along with the Core and Extension roles is in place until 31st March 2023.